chasesagar/Alpha-Components/README.md

 # Alpha-Components
-A library for react or javascript based designed components whic are ready to use.
-Include both logicand styling components support which i have right now is GlassMoprhism based components.
-Advanced React **Calaculator, Glassmorphism-card, GlassMorphism Based Side Navigation Bar** See [demo](#demo)
+A library for react or javascript-based designed components which are ready to use.
+Include both logic and styling components support which I have right now is GlassMoprhism based components. **Advanced React Calculator, Glassmorphism-card, GlassMorphism Based Side Navigation Bar**.
+See [demo](#demo)

 ## About